datumorphism/datumorphism.github.io/content/wiki/statistical-estimation/conformal-prediction.md

 and all the possible permutations of this pattern.
 Obviously, i.i.d. data satisfies this condition.
 Note that i.i.d. is a more stringent condition[^Shafer2007].

+## Bonferroni Correction

+For predictions involves multiple variable, we should consider the {{< c "cards/statistics/bonferroni-correction.md" >}}.

 [^Shafer2007]: {{< cite key="Shafer2007" >}}